bartbutenaers/node-red-contrib-ui-svg/README.md

     "textContent": "Hello from a command message"
 }
 ```
-Or accomplish the same via the topic:
+When the command is being specified inside the topic, you can simply send the text in the payload:
 ```
 {
     "topic": "update_text|#myRect > .faultMessage",